Lenore, the Cute Little Dead Girl

-Lenore, The Cute Little Dead Girl is a black comedy comic series created by Roman Dirge, inspired by the poem "Lenore" by Edgar Allan Poe.
+Lenore, the Cute Little Dead Girl is a black comedy comic series created by Roman Dirge, inspired by the poem "Lenore" by Edgar Allan Poe.
 Lenore has appeared in several comic books by Dirge.
 From 1998 to 2007, she featured in her own series published by Slave Labor Graphics.
 Twenty-six flash-animated shorts were also produced for Sony's ScreenBlast website in 2002.
 In July 2009, a new comic series started, now published by Titan Books and called Lenore Volume II.
 Previous issues were made into colored edition trade paperback called Lenore Volume I, which is separated into three books.

 On 31 July 2013, Lenore Volume II #8 was released, marking the start of a plotline that continued for six issues.

 Plot outline

 The comic tells of the unlife and adventures of the title character and her similarly odd (if not odder) friends.
 The story takes place in a small town called Nevermore (taking its name from "The Raven", another of Poe's poems) and the surrounding wilderness where Lenore's mansion and a nearby graveyard are situated.

 The primary focus of the graphic novel is dark humor, with many of the stories having twist endings.
 Common themes are the reinvention of children's songs, games, and nursery rhymes to something more macabre, and subverting all sorts of pop culture icons and cultural figures into topics of dark comedy.
 In one story, for instance, Lenore accidentally kills the Easter Bunny.

 Lenore's actions often result in the death or injury to those around her and in various forms of chaos.
 Lenore is a character who is a mystery.
-She often thinks she is doing good and occasionally shows good intentions, although in recent issues the character has shown a change in personality.
+She often thinks she is doing good and occasionally shows good intentions, although in later issues the character has shown a change in personality.
 When she is asked of what her dream is, she replies that it is to rule the world.
 To further question this, it should also be mentioned that whenever Lenore gets really upset or angry, she can be very violent and often takes her anger out on whoever made her angry even if it is one of her friends.
 This results in most of her friends (except for Mr. Gosh) being very fearful of her.
 She can also be spiteful.
 All of this results in Lenore being an enigma due to her at times thinking that she is doing good with a meaning to do good and at other times wanting to do something more along the lines of being evil.

 The comic also featured various one-time side stories (one of these characters, Samurai Sloth, is set to star in his own series) and occasionally guest strips from other artists (with Jhonen Vasquez being the most frequent).
 A recurring comic strip called "Things Involving Me" tells about the author's life and experience in an exaggerated, semiautobiographical manner.